Krught/jellyfin-plugin-auto-collections-random-collections/README.md

 If you encounter issues not covered in the troubleshooting section, please check the project repository for additional help or to report bugs.

-## Credits

-Based on the jellyfin-plugin-auto-collections project by KeksBombe and jellyfin-plugin-home-sections by IAmParadox27

 ## License